Donald R. Howard: Career

 After graduation, Howard worked as an instructor for a year at Florida before joining Ohio State University in 1955.
 While at Ohio State, he continued his instructor career and was promoted to associate professor before he left the university in 1963.
 From 1963 to 1966, Howard continued his associate professor experience at the University of California, Riverside.
 After briefly working at the University of California, Los Angeles for a year, Howard was an English professor at Johns Hopkins University from 1967 until 1977.
 He then continued his English professorship at Stanford University from 1977 to 1985 before ending his academic career with Stanford in 1987.
 During his academic career, Howard was the Caroline S. Donvoan Professor of English between 1973 and 1977 and the Olive H. Palmer Professor in the Humanities from 1984 to 1987.

 Apart from academics, Howard released The Three Temptations: Medieval Man in Search of the World in 1966 while teaching at California.
 Focusing on Geoffrey Chaucer, Howard was an editor of a 1969 publication titled The Canterbury Tales: A Selection.
 For his two books in 1976, Howard revisited The Canterbury Tales before moving on to Troilus and Criseyde and other Chaucer poetry.
 Four years later, Howard released a sequel to The Idea of the Canterbury Tales titled Writers and Pilgrims: Medieval Pilgrimage Narratives and Their Posterity.

-As an biographer, Howard began to write about Chaucer in the late 1970s.
+As a biographer, Howard began to write about Chaucer in the late 1970s.
 For his biography, Howard started writing about Chaucer's writing techniques before focusing on the writing process of The House of Fame, Trolius and Crisyede and The Canterbury Tales during Chaucer's lifetime.
 Before his death, Howard was told that students would help complete the footnotes of his finished written Chaucer biography while he was in the hospital.
 Howard's biography, Chaucer: His Life, His Works, His World, was posthumously published in October 1987.
 Apart from his Chaucer works, Howard was an editor of Sir Gawain and the Green Knight in 1968.
 He also re-released a publication by Pope Innocent III in 1976 and collaborated on a 1979 work about religious virtues and vices written in Latin.
 As an essayist, Howard wrote about Dylan Thomas and William Shakespeare.